travis-ci/docs-travis-ci-com/README.md

 Note that quoted entities may be escaped or unescaped depending on the Ruby version (1.8 vs. 1.9) used.
 It is normal.

+## Validating the site

+It's important that our links stay up-to-date and unbroken.
+To ensure this, we validate the resulting HTML with a tool called [HTML Proofer](https://github.com/gjtorikian/html-proofer).
+This is also run when you submit a pull request via a Travis post-push hook.

+To run the validator, run:

+    bundle exec rake test

+Ensuring it passes before submitting your pull request may result in its more speedy acceptance.

 ## License